Meet our applications engineer Malshan Perera

-He recently finished his master’s degree in Product and System Design and thankfully decided to join the ScoutDI adventure in august.
+He finished his master’s degree in Product and System Design just in time before thankfully deciding to join the ScoutDI indoor drone adventure.

 Malshan is a creative soul with a good sense of humor.
 He has a keen interest in anything that flies and an already solid knowledge of the aeronautical and drone industries.

 So what is he doing fencing our drone?

 As a ScoutDI applications engineer, Malshan will become a system superuser and must work hard to maintain a deep understanding of the product and its applications.
 He will take part of testing and QA before any system is shipped.
 He will provide system trainings for ScoutDI customers, and you can also expect Malshan to be your man when you need support or application guidance.
 And we – the rest of the ScoutDI team – know he will bring your feedback back to us so we can build solid content to grow our knowledge base and refine the ScoutDI value chain.
 Life as a Scout is hard but rewarding!

 Drone flight and control systems engineering

 And the drone-fencing is simply part of it: